Irish Castles and Manors

 Day 6 – To Historic Meath and Dublin.

-Then it’s off to the luxurious Merrion Hotel in Dublin city centre where, depending on whether you took any detours earlier, you may have time to shop or sightsee.
-Close to your hotel are many of the city’s most historic attractions including Dublin Castle, Trinity College and the National History Museum.
+Then it’s off to the luxurious Merrion Hotel in Dublin city center where depending on whether you took any detours earlier, you may have time to shop or sightsee.
+Close to your hotel are many of the city’s most historic attractions including Dublin Castle, Trinity College, and the National History Museum.

-This evening, enjoy your gourmet dining experience at Patrick Guilbuad’s Michelin star restaurant.
+This evening enjoys your gourmet dining experience at Patrick Guilbuad’s Michelin star restaurant.

 Day 7 – Dublin/Belfast or North Antrim Coast